backtrace-labs/backtrace-morgue/README.md

 - The optional `-` reverse the sort term order to descending, otherwise it defaults to ascending.
 - The `<column>` term refers to a valid column in the table.
-This is only effective for selection type query, i.e. when using the `--select` option.
+This is only effective for selection type query, i.e. when using the `--select` and/or `--select-wildcard` option.
 - The `<fold_term>` is an expression pointing to a fold operation.
 The expression language for fold operation is one of the following literal:
     - `;group`: sort by the group key itself.